wcj3/FlexTable/README.md

 ## Why FlexTable?

 FlexTable uses [FlexBox] (https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) to create modern & painless tables.
 Don't believe me?
 Try creating a table with locked headers and a scrollbar.
-It can be a major pain if you're using a library like AngularJS or React and the amount of headers is dynamic.
+There are multiple ways to do it, [see here](http://stackoverflow.com/questions/19559197/how-to-make-scrollable-table-with-fixed-headers-using-css) but they are a bit strange.
+With FlexTable, you can avoid setting min or max widths and let FlexBox do the heavy lifting.

 ## Show Me a Demo